top of page

 Beloved of God,

-The Scripture Lessons for the Fourth Sunday in Lent are:
+The Scripture Lessons for the Fifth Sunday in Lent are:

 This is the season of Lent.
 The liturgical color, for the pastor's stole and paraments (cloth hanging from the pulpit and lectern) is purple, symbolizing the divinity and royalty of Christ.